 EEO - Discrimination: Idaho

-- The IHRA applies to governmental agencies, regardless of the number of employees, and private employers who have at least 5 employees working in Idaho.
+- The IHRA applies to governmental agencies, regardless of the number of employees, and private employers that have at least five employees working in Idaho.
 See Covered Entities under the Idaho Human Rights Act.

 - The IHRA also recognizes that it is not a discriminatory employment practice for an employer to hire employees on the basis of certain protected classes where the protected status is a bona fide occupational qualification (BFOQ) reasonably necessary to the normal operation of the employer's business.
 See Bona Fide Occupational Qualification.